 What a Vox government could mean for foreigners in Spain

-The Local has had a look at their main policy ideas on immigration to try and get a better idea of what a Vox government might look like, and how it’d affect foreigners.
+We’ve reviewed Vox’s policy ideas on immigration to try and get a better idea of what a PP-Vox government might look like, and how it could affect foreigners.

 Illegal deportation of all illegal immigrants

-Perhaps leader Santiago Abascal's recent comments in the Spanish Congress on how "anyone can tell the difference" between Ukrainians arriving in Spain following Russia's invasion and, in his words, "young military-aged men of Muslim origin who have launched themselves against European borders in an attempt to destabilise and colonise it.”
-What exactly is the difference, we wonder?
+Perhaps leader Santiago Abascal's comments in the Spanish Parliament in 2022 on how "anyone can tell the difference" between Ukrainians arriving in Spain following Russia's invasion and, in his words, "young military-aged men of Muslim origin who have launched themselves against European borders in an attempt to destabilise and colonise it.”

 Deportation of legal migrants with criminal records